lueschem/lueschem.github.io/_posts/2020-10-30-Beyond-the-Raspberry-Pi.md

 ---
 author: matthias_luescher
 author_profile: true
-description: "Many great products start on the Raspberry Pi - and get pushed out into the public with a lousy, hand made and not sustainable setup.
+description: "Many great products start on the Raspberry Pi - and get pushed out into the public with a lousy, handmade and not sustainable setup.
 Luckily a proper industrialization of the product is easy to do and will save you a lot of troubles in the long run."
 comments: true
 title: "Beyond the Raspberry Pi"
 ---